Written by:

 Customizing your training to your specific circumstances is critical in achieving these higher-level outcomes.

-Below are 12 tips for creating highly effective compliance training for employees.
-Depending on your circumstances, needs, and resources, some or all of these tips could be incorporated into your compliance training program.
+Below are 15 tips for creating highly effective employee compliance training.
+Depending on your circumstances, needs, and resources, you may incorporate some or all of these tips into your compliance program.

 1. Assess Employee Compliance Training Needs

 Understand the specific compliance requirements of your industry and the roles within your organization.
 Tailor your employee compliance training to meet these needs effectively.
 Know your audience and design the training for them, and not for the content.
-For instance, consider creating a podcast, webcomic, or another type of product instead of a typical elearning course, if that fits your culture, brand, and needs.
+For instance, consider creating a podcast, webcomic, or another product instead of a typical elearning course if that fits your culture, brand, and needs.

 2. Set Clear Learning Objectives

-Before designing your training program, define clear, measurable learning objectives.
+Before designing your compliance program, define clear, measurable learning objectives.
 What should employees be able to do after completing the training?

 4. Use Varied Employee Compliance Training Methods

-Incorporate a mix of training methods such as e-learning, workshops, and simulations.
+Incorporate a mix of training methods, including e-learning, workshops, and simulations.
 This variety can cater to different compliance topics and increase engagement.

 5. Keep Content Up-To-Date